 We manage more than 3 000 annual support assistance through this service.

-SIL gives to disabled people the necessary tools for an active job search.
-In addition, it helps companies by providing workers to them, advice and support while the integration into the labour market of disabled people.
+SIL gives to persons with disabilities the necessary tools for an active job search.
+In addition, it helps companies by providing workers to them, advice and support while the integration into the labour market of persons with disabilities.

-Around 20 000 disabled people are users of this service, which means that every year there are more than 2 000 labour incorporations.
+Around 20 000 persons with disabilities are users of this service, which means that every year there are more than 2 000 labour incorporations.

 This training programme includes an average of more than 50 training actions each year.
 The insertion rate is around 6 months after the end of the action of around 30 % of the students who successfully finish the training.

 In addition, we carry out consultant activities, we give advice and we create projects for accessibility improvement and the removal of architectural barriers.
-The aim is to improve disabled people autonomy.
+The aim is to improve persons with disabilities autonomy.